neo4jrb/neo4j-core/README.md

 * Many Neo4j Java methods requires you to close an ResourceIterable as well as be in an transaction (even for read operations)
 In neo4j-core there are two version of these methods, one that create transaction and close the iterable for you and one raw where you have to do it yourself (which may give you be better performance).
+* The neo4j-core includes the neo4j-wrapper implementation.

 Future (when Neo4j 2.1 is released)
 * Support for fulltext search
 * Compound keys in index

 ### Status 2013-10-04

+Notice v3.0 is not released and should not be used in production !

 * Impl.
 CRUD operations on nodes/relationships
 * Impl. navigation of relationships